BodenmillerGroup/napari-hierarchical/README.md

 ## License

-Distributed under the terms of the [MIT] license, "napari-bioimage" is free and open source software
+Distributed under the terms of the [MIT] license, "napari-dataset" is free and open source software

 ## Issues